 Accepted cards

 The POS app comes with a somewhat basic product library where you can add individual products and services, thereby track what’s been purchased.
+There isn’t any booking system or online service page linked, though.

 The software includes reporting tools, viewed fully in your PayPal POS account from any web browser.
 It integrates with Xero and QuickBooks for more accounting tools, if exporting sales to Excel does not cut it for your books.

-Small businesses and self-employed professionals have spoken highly of Zettle for its easy of use and affordability (we have tested it and talked with Zettle customers, so we know).
+In the past, small businesses and self-employed professionals have spoken highly of Zettle for its easy of use and affordability (we have tested it and talked with Zettle customers, so we know).

 Learn more: PayPal POS (Zettle) review – previously a leading card reader